SukkaW/react-compiler-webpack/README.md

 module.exports = {
   module: {
     rules: [
-      rules: [
       {
         test: /\.[mc]?[jt]sx$/i,
         exclude: /node_modules/,
         use: [
           // babel-loader, swc-loader, esbuild-loader, or anything you like to transpile JSX should go here.
           // If you are using rspack, the rspack's buiilt-in react transformation is sufficient.
           // { loader: 'swc-loader' },
           // Now add forgetti-loader
           {
             loader: reactCompilerLoader,
             options: defineReactCompilerLoaderOption({
               // React Compiler options goes here
             })
           }
         ]
       }
-      ]
     ]
   }
 };